Forging University: Open-Die Forging vs. Closed-Die Forging

 - Less material waste (cost savings)

-When open-die forging, machining is often required as a final step to achieve accuracy and desired finish.
-Luckily, Anderson Shumaker keeps machining and finishing in-house, saving our clients time and expense.
+Open die forging’s final step is typically machining.
+Machining achieves accuracy and a desired finish.
+To this end, Anderson Shumaker keeps machining and finishing in-house.
+We like saving our customers time and money.

 - Better surface finish